Joao-Arthur/Faculdade-Compiladores-Projeto/README.md

 -   análise semântica

 -   GUI
-    -   call compiler instead of function
     -   implement shortcuts
-    -   pubsub to compiler
     -   separate gui and function
     -   dismiss toast on cancel save file